calniotrey/stellaris-list-extender/README.md

 ```
 * trigger_condition : the name of the trigger condition (string)
 * first_keyword : the name of the first keyword of the trigger condition (string)
-* second_keyword : the name of the second keyword of the trigger condition (string)
+* second_keyword : the name of the second keyword of the trigger condition (string) OPTIONNAL
-* third_keyword : the name of the third keyword of the trigger condition (string)
+* third_keyword : the name of the third keyword of the trigger condition (string) OPTIONNAL
 * variable_name : the name of the variable where to write the result (string)

 Use this for something like minerals reserve that could be checked directly with :